reactuate/reactuate/README.md

       thunk,
 ```

-And adds logging in development mode:
+And adds logging in the development mode:

 ```js
       createLogger({